PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 We use the collected information to:

-- **Provide and Maintain the App:** Deliver game content, save your progress, and maintain app functionality
+- **Provide and Maintain the App:** Deliver game content, save your progress locally, and maintain app functionality
+- **Display Advertising:** Show relevant advertisements through Google AdMob to support the free app
-- **Improve the App:** Analyze usage patterns to enhance features and user experience
+- **Improve the App:** Analyze basic usage patterns (locally) to enhance features and user experience
-- **Personalize Experience:** Customize puzzle difficulty and content based on your preferences
-- **Display Advertising:** Show relevant advertisements through Google AdMob
-- **Technical Support:** Diagnose and fix bugs, crashes, and performance issues
-- **Legal Compliance:** Comply with applicable laws and regulations
+- **Technical Support:** Respond to your support requests if you contact us

+**Local Data Storage:**
+- Your game progress and settings are stored **locally on your device only** using SharedPreferences
+- This data is **NOT transmitted to our servers** (we don't have backend servers)
+- You can clear this data anytime by uninstalling the app or clearing app data from device settings

 ---